Manish-Let-It-Be/BMW_Page/README.md

-# BMW Car Webpage Project
+# BMW Car Webpage
 ## Overview

 This project is a simple webpage showcasing BMW cars.
 It includes interactive header buttons with animations, built using HTML, CSS, and JavaScript.
-The goal of this project is to demonstrate basic web development skills and create an engaging user experience.
+The goal of this project is to demonstrate basic web development skills.
 ## Features

 - **Responsive Design**: The webpage is designed to be mobile-friendly.